catull/graphql-with-java/GRAPHQL_FOR_JAVA.md

 -   bespoke servers
 -   that are tied to a particular data model

 Build a GraphQL server more than once according to the above recipes and you will make these observations.
 Making these observations, you will naturally feel a powerful urge to build more sophisticated abstractions that reduce the repetition, reduce the boilerplate, generalize the servers, and decouple them from any particular data model.
 This is what I call the "natural way" of building a GraphQL API, as it's a natural evolution from the trivial "easy way" of tutorials and "Getting Started" guides, and from the cumbersome "real way" of resolvers and even data loaders.
+More generally, it can be considered the [Domain-Driven](https://hasura.io/blog/compile-dont-resolve-designing-a-feature-rich-high-performance-domain-driven-graphql-api) approach, which [Praveen Durairaju](https://hasura.io/blog/@praveenweb) describes in this way.

+> At its core, the domain-driven approach translates the richness of your domain, primarily the storage layer (databases), to your API.
+Databases have been around for a while now and they are increasingly getting more and more powerful.
+SQL, regardless of the specific dialect supported by your SQL DB, has long been the gold standard of expressiveness of data requirements – any sufficiently expressive API will begin to look like SQL – there’s no alternative.
+So, instead of reinventing the wheel, a domain-driven approach mirrors whatever flexibility your domain allows in terms of access patterns/capabilities.

 Building a GraphQL server with a network of nested resolvers offers some flexibility and dynamism, and requires a lot of code.
 Adding in more flexibility and dynamism with limits, pagination, filtering, and sorting, requires more code still.
 And while it may be dynamic, it will also be very chatty with the database, as we saw.
 Reducing the chattiness necessitates composing the many fragmentary SQL statements into fewer SQL statements which individually do more work.
 That's what the data loader pattern does: it reduces the number of SQL statements from "a few tens" to "less than 10 but more than 1".
 In practice, that may not be a huge win and it comes at the cost of developer time and lost dynamism, but it *is* a step down the path of generating fewer, more sophisticated queries.
 The terminus of that path is "1": the optimal number of SQL statements (ignoring caching) is 1.
 Generate one giant SQL statement that does *all* the work of fetching the data, teach it to generate JSON while you're at it, and this is the best you will ever do with a GraphQL server (for a relational database).
 It will be hard work, but you can take solace that having done it once, it need not ever be done again if you do it right, by introspecting the database to *generate* the schema.
 Do *that*, and what you will build won't be so much a "GraphQL API server" as a "GraphQL to SQL compiler."
+[Praveen](https://hasura.io/blog/@praveenweb) goes on to say in [Compile, don't resolve: Designing a feature-rich, high-performance, domain-driven GraphQL API](https://hasura.io/blog/compile-dont-resolve-designing-a-feature-rich-high-performance-domain-driven-graphql-api) on the following on this topic:

+> don’t resolve GraphQL requests&#x2026;[instead] compile them to a “language” understood by the upstream data source – a SQL query or a REST call.
+If you use multiple type systems (GraphQL, SQL, OpenAPI Spec, etc.), why not leverage these systems to interoperate efficiently?

 If that gives you pause, consider that this is what you were already doing all along, anyway. ~~The easy way~~, the real way, the natural way: they're ~~all~~ both necessarily GraphQL to SQL compilers!
 They just lie along a spectrum of versatility, flexibility, and efficiency.
 Acknowledge that building a GraphQL to SQL compiler is what you were doing all along, embrace that fact, and lean into it, and you may never need to build another GraphQL server again.
 What could be better than that?

 One thing that could be better than building your last GraphQL server, or your only GraphQL server, is never building a GraphQL server in the first place.
 After all, your goal wasn't to *build* a GraphQL API, but rather to *have* a GraphQL API.
 The easiest way to *have* a GraphQL API is just to go get one.
 Get one for free if you can.
 Buy one if the needs justify it.
-This is the [final boss](https://en.wikipedia.org/wiki/Boss_(video_games)#Final_boss) on the journey of GraphQL maturity.
+This is the [final boss](https://en.wikipedia.org/wiki/Boss_(video_games)#Final_boss) on the [journey](https://dev.to/sandipd/from-basics-to-supergraph-a-practical-guide-for-your-graphql-adoption-journey-5cff) of GraphQL maturity.

-<a id="org33c57ad"></a>
+<a id="org3f236d3"></a>

 # How to choose "Buy" over "Buy"

-> *stuff about why Hasura is so much better*
+Of course "buy" in this case is really just a stand-in for the general concept which is to "acquire" an existing solution rather than building one.
+If this path is available, there are several fine options, though as the constraints pile up the choices narrow quickly.

+A fine self-hosted open-source option is [PostGraphile](https://www.graphile.org/postgraphile/), a GraphQL server for PostgreSQL.
+However, many operations will prefer a managed solution.
+Moreover, many others will require access to a diverse, heterogeneous set of data sources.
+This is where [Hasura](https://hasura.io/) really shines.
+Like PostGraphile, Hasura offers a self-hosted [open-source](https://hasura.io/opensource/) option for PostgreSQL, and it comes "batteries-included" with a lot of functional and non-functional concerns that you will never get around to with a DIY approach:

+-   rich API
+-   high performance
+-   authentication and authorization
+-   observability
+-   business logic and data integration

+Moving from self-hosted to the cloud, Hasura has got you covered there as well, with [Hasura Cloud](https://hasura.io/cloud/).
+It has a generous "free tier" and a smooth upgrade path and modest [pricing](https://hasura.io/pricing) for production workloads.
+Moving further up the ladder to large enterprise settings, the smooth upgrade path continues with [Hasura Enterprise](https://hasura.io/enterprise/).
+Moreover, with Hasura Cloud and Hasura Enterprise, it opens the door to many more data sources, including but not limited to:

+-   PostgreSQL
+-   MySQL/MariaDB
+-   Microsoft SQL Server
+-   Oracle
+-   Snowflake
+-   MongoDB

+Hasura is a good option, but it's not the only option for "buy."
+Even "build" via a DIY approach still is an option, in Java as it is in other programming languages.
+If you do choose to build GraphQL servers with Java, I hope you will find this article&#x2013;and especially the section [above](#org37a798d)&#x2013;helpful in breaking out of the relentless tutorials, "Getting Started" guides, and "To-Do" apps.
+These are vast topics in a shifting landscape, which warrant an iterative approach, as well as a modest amount of repetition.
+We at Hasura will continue to repeat and refine these ideas&#x2013;and the details within&#x2013;as a leader in the GraphQL community.
+As we do we welcome input from and collaboration with the community.
+Feedback is always welcome, so if there are ways that this guide can be improved please do let us know.

+<a id="org3e1ab65"></a>

+# About Me

+My name is David A. Ventimiglia.
+I have been a physicist, an educator, a software engineer, a data engineer, a machine learning engineer, and a solutions engineer.
+Today, I am a solutions architect at [Hasura](https://hasura.io/).
+I came here because Hasura embraces principles I have learned to live by over my career: simplicity over complexity, constraints over code, data over algorithms, people over process.
+For many common tasks in software design, architecture, and engineering, these principles will guide you to solutions faster, cheaper, and more reliably than conventional wisdom will allow.
+It's not difficult, but it does involve a change of perspective.
+Hasura the software can help you do it.
+Hasura the company can help you support it.
+And along the way, I can help you understand it.